szzok/how-to-train-your-dragon-api/README.md

 ## Goals

+- Add more dragons
+- Add more vikings
+- Add more locations
-- Add all dragons and vikings
+- Add more info for all

 ## Status